 Ylang Ylang has been referred as the "poor man's Jasmine."

-A native flower of the Phillipines Ylang Ylang essential oil’s fragrant pale yellow blossoms were developed for the aromatherapy trade and have no traditional use.
+A native flower of the Philippines, Ylang Ylang essential oil’s fragrant pale yellow blossoms were developed for the aromatherapy trade and have no traditional use.

 Eighty percent of Ylang Ylang oil now comes from the Comoro Islands.

-In Indonesia Ylang Ylang is customary for newly weds to find the ylang ylang blossoms (or rose petals) scattered atop the marriage bed as a blessing of lasting love and happiness.
+In Indonesia it is customary for newly weds to find the fragrant ylang ylang blossoms scattered atop the marriage bed as a blessing of lasting love and happiness.

-As with other flowers cultivated for the aromatherapy trade ,like Jasmine and Rose, the blossoms must be harvested early in the morning and immediately prepared for steam distillation.
+As with other flowers cultivated for the aromatherapy trade, like Jasmine and Rose, the Ylang Ylang blossoms must be harvested early in the morning and immediately prepared for steam distillation.

 Ylang Ylang is often distilled in what is called “fractions,” or parts, meaning the distillation process is halted during different stages of distillation.
 The oils are gathered, in fractions, and then the distillation is continued.